Legal options following marital breakdown

 Maintenance orders and agreements

 Explanation of procedures involved in an application for a maintenance order.

 Family and shared homes

-What is considered to be a family or shared home in Ireland?
-Find out the orders that can be made by the courts in relation to the family or shared home in Ireland.
+What is considered to be a family or shared home?
+Find out the orders that can be made by the courts in relation to the family or shared home.

 How pensions are assessed during a